KohDingYuan/portfolio/README.md

         <img src="./assets/images/uni_teamproj_mobile.png" alt="Uni Team Project Front End Interface" />
         <img src="./assets/images/uni_teamproj_dashboard.png" alt="Uni Team Project Back End Interface" />

-        <p>For this project, I was responsible for the technical leadership of a 10-person team in the development of a cross-platform mobile application intended to simplify the travel survey process, aligned with the requirements specified by our client, Nippon Koei Co., Ltd.<br><br>The mobile application was designed to collect GPS and Bluetooth connection logs, facilitating more convenient data sharing by respondents through a web-based questionnaire.
+        <p class="text-justify">For this project, I was responsible for the technical leadership of a 10-person team in the development of a cross-platform mobile application intended to simplify the travel survey process, aligned with the requirements specified by our client, Nippon Koei Co., Ltd.<br><br>The mobile application was designed to collect GPS and Bluetooth connection logs, facilitating more convenient data sharing by respondents through a web-based questionnaire.
 By replacing the traditional door-to-door survey method, our solution enables more accurate and efficient data collection.<br><br>I also oversaw the integration of a web-based dashboard that allows administrators to manage surveys, accounts, and conduct data analysis.
 This dashboard interfaces with the mobile application via a Web API and supports cloud-based data storage.<br><br>The project's ultimate objective was to streamline the travel survey process, enhance the user experience, and contribute valuable data to support urban redevelopment and transportation improvement initiatives.</p>

         <details>
             <summary>Technical Details</summary>